Gerber Pocket Knives and Multi-Tools Are a Steal Right Now

 For 80 years, Gerber has been designing and making knives in Portland, Oregon.
 In that span, the company has approached toolmaking creatively, producing innovative things like a multi-tool that prioritizes the screwdriver, and a camping utensil unlike any other.
 The knives it makes are capable enough for hunters and soldiers but are perfect for the everyday user too.

-Right now, all of Gerber's pocket knives and multi-tools are 20 percent off for Black Friday when using code BESTGIFT.
+Right now, all of Gerber's pocket knives and multi-tools are 20 percent off for Cyber Monday when using code BESTGIFT.
 The sale includes some of our favorites like the Flatiron, the Fastball and the Center Drive.
 Act fast though, as some standouts are already out of stock.
-The sale runs through 11/30.
+The sale runs through the end of 11/30.

 The Best Pocket Knife Deals of Black Friday and Cyber Monday